yyu-k/4215_proj/go-slang/README.md

 - Make constant declarations constant - this will require changing the compiler and VM
 - Declaration of multiple variables in the same line;
 - Immediate nested blocks? {{}}
+- should we remove pair code?
+- lambdas

 ## Implementation Notes